A guide to China's social insurance program

 China has signed mutual social security exemption agreements with 12 countries - Japan, Luxembourg, Spain, the Netherlands, Switzerland, South Korea, Germany, Finland, Canada, France, Denmark, and Serbia.
 If an expat holds the nationality of one of these countries, they can be exempt from paying insurance premiums for a certain period of time, as stipulated in the agreement.

-Sources: The Ministry of Human Resources and Social Security, Shanghai Municipal Bureau of Human Resources and Social Security, City News Service
+Sources: Ministry of Human Resources and Social Security, Shanghai Municipal Bureau of Human Resources and Social Security, City News Service

 Related stories